Sorry, you need to enable JavaScript to visit this website.

 Yes.
 The one-week waiting period applies to all claimants filing for unemployment compensation benefits.

-• Ensuring the claimant is filing in the jurisdiction where he/she physically worked (your physical duty station), AND
+• Ensuring the claimant is filing in the jurisdiction where s/he physically worked (your physical duty station), AND

-• How quickly DOES receives accurate wage information from the employee’s Standard Form 50 (SF-50), Standard Form 8 (SF-8), pay stubs, W-2s, or other wage documentation.
+• How quickly DOES receives accurate wage information from the employee’s Standard Form 50 (SF-50), Standard Form 8 (SF-8), Claimant Affidavit of Federal Civilian Service (ES 935), pay stubs, W-2s, or other wage documentation.

-Please be aware that you must submit a copy of your SF-50 and SF-8 with your application, if available.
-In addition to your SF-50 or SF-8, you will be required to provide additional wage documentation (such as your last two pay stubs and your W-2s), accompanied by a Wage Affidavit or Form 193-Monetary Redetermination, in order to determine monetary eligibility.
+Note that you must submit a copy of your Claimant Affidavit of Federal Civilian Service (ES 935), SF-50 and SF-8 with your application, if available.
+You should also provide wage documentation (such as your last two pay stubs and your W-2s).

-9. How do I provide my Standard Form-50 and Standard Form-8 if I do not have them at the time I submit my application?
+8. How do I provide my Claimant Affidavit of Federal Civilian Service (ES 935), Standard Form-50 and Standard Form-8 if I do not have them at the time I submit my application?

 The SF-50 and SF-8 is required to determine the employing federal agency, as well as your duty station.

-12. If I work internationally for the federal government, where should I file a claim for unemployment benefits?
+11. If I work internationally for the federal government, where should I file a claim for unemployment insurance benefits?

 If you worked internationally, you should file an unemployment claim with your state of residency within the United States.
 Links to all State Workforce Agencies can be found using the following link: www.servicelocator.org/OWSLinks.asp